 How do I get my textbooks?

-Textbooks can be bought in person or online through The University of Tennessee Southern Bookstore.
+Textbooks can be bought online through the University of Tennessee Southern Bookstore.
 Students can provide the bookstore with their class schedules and receive assistance retrieving the correct textbook!

 How do I receive on-campus tutoring?